-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 29, 2020
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 21, 2021

-The undersigned, revoking all previous proxies, hereby appoints Ricardo Manuel Arango and Joao Carlos de Nóbrega Pecego, or any one of them, each with full power of substitution, as proxy holder in place of the undersigned person, to vote all shares of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") which the undersigned is entitled to vote at the Annual Meeting of Shareholders of the Bank to be held virtually at www.virtualshareholdermeeting.com/BLX2020, on April 29, 2020 at 10:30 a.m.
+The undersigned, revoking all previous proxies, hereby appoints Ricardo Manuel Arango and José Alberto Garzón, or any one of them, each with full power of substitution, as proxy holder in place of the undersigned person, to vote all shares of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") which the undersigned is entitled to vote at the Annual Meeting of Shareholders of the Bank to be held virtually at www.virtualshareholdermeeting.com/BLX2021, on April 21, 2021 at 10:30 a.m.
 (Panama time), and at any postponements or adjournments thereof.

 The shares represented by this proxy, when properly executed, will be voted in the manner directed herein by the undersigned.
-Unless otherwise specified in the squares provided or as indicated, the undersigned's vote will be cast FOR proposals (1), (2), (3), (4) and (5) and in the proxy holder's discretion with respect to any other business which may properly come before the Annual Meeting or any postponements or adjournments thereof.
+Unless otherwise specified in the squares provided or as indicated on the reverse side, the undersigned's vote will be cast FOR Proposals (1), (2), (3) and (4) and in the proxy holder's discretion with respect to any other business which may properly come before the Annual Meeting or any postponements or adjournments thereof.
 If any other matters properly come before the Annual Meeting of Shareholders or any postponements or adjournments thereof, the persons named in this proxy will vote in their discretion.